 - It is transporting hazardous materials and is identified by the Secretary of Transportation.

-It’s every driver and carrier’s responsibility to operate a Commercial Motor Vehicle safely in all of these given situations.
+It’s every driver and carrier’s responsibility to operate a Commercial Motor Vehicle safely in these situations.
 All of these guidelines need to be followed by all commercial motor vehicle drivers who use personal conveyance.

 How to Determine if You’re Following Personal Conveyance Rules